“Here's the guest room!"

 “Yes?”

-"This might be a weird request but would it be okay to stay like this for just a little longer?"
+“This might be a weird request but...
+Would it be okay to stay like this for just a little longer?”
+Terra's cheeks resting on Diode's abs in just the right way to feel them tense.

 Terra shifted her hips and settled her head on Diode's lap.
-She kept her face buried there for a moment.
-Before long, she sluggishly sat up again, straightened her hair, and looked away.
-She seemed to be stuck in a daze, her mind cluttered by confusing thoughts.
-Diode spoke up.
+She kept her face buried there for a little bit.
+Before long, she sat up again sluggishly , straightened her hair, and looked away.
+She seemed to be stuck in a daze, her mind cluttered with confusing thoughts.

 “...What's that?”

 Terra turned around.
 Diode was also brushing her silver hair with her hands, like she was trying to hide her emotions.
-Diode's eyes met Terra's as she calmly asked, "It wasn't unpleasant for me to touch you, was it?"
+Her eyes met Terra's as she calmly asked, “My touching you wasn't unpleasant, was it?”

-"That's good," she said, turning to look at Terra.
-Gone was the usual nervous, porcelain beauty of her face.
-She had a clear, cheerful smile.
-"That's good, Terra-san."
+“That's good,” she said, turning more fully towards Terra.
+The usual nervousness had left porcelain beauty of her face.
+She wore a clear, cheerful smile.
+“That's good, Terra-san.”

 “Y-yes.
 Thank... you...?”

-"Well, since I started feeling like it's okay to accept your offer of living here, I decided to pay rent."
+“Well, since I started feeling okay with accepting your offer to live here, I decided to pay rent.”

-"Rent?
+“Rent?
 But isn't this everything you earned today?
-Even though you don't have to pay like this—wait, was this where things were headed just now?!"
+You don't even need to pay like this—wait, is that where things were headed just now?!"

-"Yes, it was, at least for me."
-Diode nodded, tucking cushions from the sofa under each arm.
-"I'll be taking these.
-Good night," she said before leaving.
+“Yes, it was.
+For me, at least.”
+Diode nodded, tucking a sofa cushion under each arm.
+Before leaving, she said, “I'll be taking these.
+Good night.”

-She hadn't really discussed anything about cohabitation.
-They'd shared a strange moment that had ended just as quickly as it started.
-And yet, she understood the necessity of it.
-They hadn't needed to discuss cohabitation, but whatever had just passed between them.
+They hadn't discussed cohabitation, only shared a strange moment that ended just as quickly as it began.
+And yet, Terra understood the necessity of that moment.
+It hadn't been cohabitation they needed to discuss.
+It was whatever feeling had just passed between them.

 “Huh?
 Uhh...?”